 The principal contractor comes with the expertise of construction phasing, temporary traffic management, constructability preferences and many other value engineering solutions.
-That expertise not only helps to minimise the overall construction cost, but it also minimises the project duration, carbon footprint and makes the project eco-friendly.
+That expertise not only helps to minimise the overall construction cost, but also minimises the project duration, and carbon footprint and makes the project eco-friendly.

-Infrastructure project sometime faces project risks of the various kind such as design risk, commercial risk, project duration risk, etc. Individual stakeholder such as designers, underground utility owners, etc plays a very important role in the progress of the project.
+Infrastructure project sometimes faces project risks of various kind such as design risk, commercial risk, project duration risk, etc. Individual stakeholder such as designers, underground utility owners, etc plays a very important role in the progress of the project.
 Having a single contractor on board right from the design stage, it would be easier to minimise those project risks and complete the project Intime and within the project budget.

-The contractor’s vision from a constructability point of view and designer’s capability to develop a compliant and robust design model complement each other plus it offloads all critical project risks from client’s shoulder and Contractor controls those risk, so overall it works as a win-win situation for contractor, client and design consultant.
+The contractor’s vision from a constructability point of view and the designer’s capability to develop a compliant and robust design model complement each other plus it offloads all critical project risks from the client’s shoulder and the Contractor controls those risks, so overall it works as a win-win situation for contractor, client and design consultant.

 Some of the Design and Build Contracts come with a lump-sum fixed contract option.
 In these situations, the contractor would need to tender for the project with a fixed cost of the design and construction of the project.
-At the early stage of the project, there would be too many unknowns Infront of the contractor and if contractor misses to identify and measure those unknowns adequately, it may become a construction liability at later date and may make the project a loss-making project.
+At the early stage of the project, there would be too many unknowns in Infront of the contractor and if the contractor misses to identify and measure those unknowns adequately, it may become a construction liability at later date and may make the project a loss-making project.

 To address this problem, it is recommended to prepare an Assumption, Risk and Opportunity register and list down all the major project assumptions and associated risks against those assumptions.
 After completing those items, assign a monetary value against all those risks in order to mitigate or eliminate those risks.

-Finally, it will generate a risk and opportunity pot for the contractor, where every project risk will create an opportunity to the contractor to balance the risk against the opportunity and prepare a most suitable tender price for bid.
+Finally, it will generate a risk and opportunity pot for the contractor, where every project risk will create an opportunity for the contractor to balance the risk against the opportunity and prepare the most suitable tender price for bid.

 If the scope of work of the Design and Build Contract is not very clear, it would generate a huge risk to the contractor during the execution stage.
 It would be highly recommended to review the contract and carry out a gap analysis to find the gaps in the information.

-Thereafter, It is recommended to request for further information during the tender stage and make sure to fill those gaps with the given information and submit the tender.
+Thereafter, It is recommended to request further information during the tender stage and make sure to fill those gaps with the given information and submit the tender.

 Key Stakeholder leaves the project mid-way

 In the design and build contract, the key stakeholders like Design consultants or sub-contractors play a very important role.
 For some unavoidable reason, if any of the key stakeholders leave the project, it may significantly hamper the project.
 In those situations, it would be recommended that the contractor set out a clear transition or handover clause when appointing the design consultants or sub-contractors.

 The handover clause must cover an adequate transition period to transfer the responsibility from the existing consultant or sub-contractor to the new one.

 In a traditional contract, the project risk lies with the client and any design error or gaps are the opportunities for the contractor to raise the change control during the execution stage.
 Whereas in the Design and Build Contract, the design responsibilities lie with the contractor so the design error or gaps need to be taken by the contractor.

-Normally it is recommended to use traditional contract for the smaller project where the possibilities of design errors or gaps in the design are quite low.
+Normally it is recommended to use a traditional contract for the smaller project where the possibilities of design errors or gaps in the design are quite low.
 Also, to mitigate that risk, the client can appoint an ECI contractor on board and address those issues.

-The Design and Build Contract are normally preferred when project size is the big and significant capital cost is required to build the project.
-In this case, it is very important for the client to handover all significant project risk to the contractor and aims to fix the project cost upfront via an open design and build tender process.
+The Design and Build Contract are normally preferred when the project size is big and significant capital cost is required to build the project.
+In this case, it is very important for the client to hand over all significant project risk to the contractor and aims to fix the project cost upfront via an open design and build tender process.